ramtinms/Running-codes/README.md

 # Running-codes
 How you should run your jobs.

-# Level of Scale up
+# Levels of Scale up

 ## Running on HPC Cluster
 If you want many process in your application to run parallel, HPC clusters are for you.